 Quebec is one of Canada’s most fascinating historic cities, offering heritage seeping through every building and clear to see from street to street.
 In fact, many European visitors may feel quite at home as they walk around the city!

 It’s a beautiful place – but there’s likely plenty that you might not know its history!
-Here’s 16 interesting facts about Quebec to clue you in…
+Here’s a stack of interesting facts about Quebec to clue you in…

 The name ‘Quebec’ actually derives from Algonquin.
 The original word, ‘kebec’, is said to roughly translate as ‘where the river narrows’.

 2. It’s a bit of a walled oddity.

 There are no other walled cities north of Mexico outside of Quebec!
 The walls run all around the city, effectively enclosing it.
 Believe it or not, the walls here extend to around 4.6km in length.
 These enclose the Old Town, too, which is a UNESCO World Heritage site.